Book Club Kits

 Kava, Alex.
 One False Move.
 384 pages.
 Mother-and-son-con-artists Melanie and Charlie Starks team up with an ex-con who has recently gotten away with murder to pull off the ultimate heist.
 But during the robbery, everything goes wrong.

 Kidd, Sue Monk.
-The Mermaid Chair.
-335 pages.
+The Invention of Wings.
+384 pages.
 Jessie Sullivan returns home to South Carolina after a traumatic family incident and gets to know a monk named Brother Thomas, becoming involved in the world of the monastery where the "mermaid" chair is part of a shrine.
 (Books donated by the Tattered Covers book club.)

 Kidd, Sue Monk.
 The Secret Life of Bees.
 302 pages.
 Set in South Carolina in 1964, this novel tells the story of Lily Owens who’s trying to discover the secret of her dead mother’s past.
 When her “stand-in mother” Rosaleen insults the town’s fiercest racists, they escape and are taken in by three black beekeeping sisters.